NASA Returning To The Moon With Mega Rocket Launch - UrduPoint

 The takeoff is scheduled less than a week after the passage of Hurricane Nicole, which the rocket endured outside on its launch pad.

-For now, officials are evaluating the risk associated with hurricane damage to a thin strip of caulk-like material called RTV, which encircles the Orion crew capsule atop the rocket, and makes it more aerodynamic.
+The hurricane damaged a thin strip of caulk-like material which encircles the Orion crew capsule atop the rocket, making it more aerodynamic.
+However, NASA said Monday that this posed a minimal risk.

-Teams are looking at whether the RTV could shake loose during launch and pose problems.

-Before these weather setbacks, two launch attempts had to be canceled for technical reasons.
+Before these weather setbacks, two launch attempts were canceled for technical reasons.

 The first failure was related to a faulty sensor, and the second to a fuel leak when filling the rocket's tanks.
 It runs on ultra-cold, ultra-volatile liquid oxygen and hydrogen.